Gluon distributions and mass decompositions of the pion and kaon: Introduction

 \section{Introduction}

-The pion, the lightest bound state in quantum chromodynamics (QCD), plays an important role because it is a Nambu-Goldstone boson \cite{Nambu:1960tm,Goldstone:1961eq} with dynamic chiral symmetry breaking (DCSB).
+The pion, the lightest bound state in quantum chromodynamics (QCD), plays an important role in nuclear physics as it is a Nambu-Goldstone boson \cite{Nambu:1960tm,Goldstone:1961eq} with dynamical chiral symmetry breaking (DCSB).
 For the kaon meson, although it was discovered in the 1950s \cite{Rochester:1947mi}, little is known about its structure.
-The study of the structure of pion and kaon reveals the physics of DCSB, which is helpful to reveal the relative influence of DCSB on the chiral symmetry breaking of the quark masses, and is of great significance to understand non-perturbative QCD.
-Studying the pion and kaon parton distribution functions (PDFs) is of great significance for characterizing theie structures and further understanding DCSB and non-perturbative QCD.
-At present, people know less about the pion and kaon PDFs than the nucleon PDFs, because the experimental data sets are less, especially for the gluon distributions.
+The studies of the structures of pion and kaon can reflect the physics of DCSB, which is helpful to reveal the relative influence of DCSB on the chiral symmetry breaking of the quark masses, and it is of great significance to understand the non-perturbative QCD.
+Studying the pion and kaon parton distribution functions (PDFs) is not only for characterizing their structures but also for further understanding of DCSB and non-perturbative QCD.
+At present, people know less about the pion and kaon PDFs than the nucleon PDFs, for the experimental data are scarce, especially for the gluon distributions.